Long Short-term Cognitive Networks: Numerical simulations

 Figure \ref{fig:histogram_steps} displays the distributions of weights in the $W_1$ and $W_2$ matrices attached to the last STCN block (the one to be used to perform the forecasting).
 In this case study, most prior knowledge weights are distributed in the $[-0.2,1.0]$ interval, while weights in $W_2$ follows a zero-mean Gaussian distribution.
 This figure illustrates that the network adapts the prior knowledge to the last piece of data available.

-Figure \ref{fig:contour_steps} depicts the overall behaviour of weights connecting the inner neurons with the outer ones in the last STCN block.
+Figure \ref{fig:contour_steps} depicts the overall behavior of weights connecting the inner neurons with the outer ones in the last STCN block.
 In this simulation, we averaged the $W_1$ and $W_2$ matrices for the sake of simplicity.
-Observe that the learning algorithm assigns larger weights to connections between neurons processing the last time steps in the input sequence with neurons processing the first time steps in the output sequence.
+Observe that the learning algorithm assigns larger weights to connections between neurons processing the last steps in the input sequence and neurons processing the first steps in the output sequence.
+This is an expected behavior in time series forecasting that supports the rationale of the proposed feature relevance measure.

 The fact that each neuron has a well-defined meaning for the problem domain makes it possible to elucidate how the network uses the current $L$ time steps to predict the following ones.
 Using that knowledge, experts could estimate how many previous time steps would be needed to predict a sequence of length $L$ without performing further simulations.